dahln/BlazorWASMHosted_CRUD_B2C/README.md

 # BlazorWASMHosted_CRUD_B2C
-This project is a demo of how to build a .NET web application, usinga Hosted Blazor WASM.
+This project is a demo of how to build a .NET web application, using Hosted Blazor WASM.
 The API (Server App) and the Client app are hosted together.
 Both applications use Azure B2C for authentication/authorization.
-On the initial startup of the application, be sure the DB is correctly created.
-You will need MSSQL Server installed (I use MSSQL Developer Edition).
-Assuming the connection string is correct in appSettings.json, the application should create the DB on startup.

 ### Setup:
 Clone the repo.
-To run the application, you need to run both the API and the Blazor app.
-If you have a cors issue, ensure the port used in Startup.cs is the same as the port the client app is running on.

 The Azure B2C settings are set in the appSettings.json files.
 This public repo does not include those values - set those values using your specific Azure B2C values/id's.
+On the initial startup of the application, be sure the DB is correctly created.
+You will need MSSQL Server installed (I use MSSQL Developer Edition).
+Assuming the connection string is correct in appSettings.json, the application should create the DB on startup.

+### Startup:
+Set the 'Server' project as the start up project.

 ### DB Migration Commands:
 Add-Migration -Project BlazorWASMHosted_CRUD_B2C.Data -StartupProject BlazorWASMHosted_CRUD_B2C.Server -Name InitialCreate